typestack/socket-controllers/README.md

 If you specify a class type to parameter that is decorated with `@MessageBody()`, socket-controllers will use [class-transformer][1] to create instance of the given class type with the data received in the message.
-To disable this behaviour you need to specify a `{ useConstructorUtils: false }` in SocketControllerOptions when creating a server.
+To disable this behaviour you need to specify a `{ transformOption: { transform: false ] }` in SocketControllerOptions when creating a server.

 #### `@SocketQueryParam()` decorator